-You can use the ESI mode in either positive or negative ion polarity mode.
-The ion polarity mode is determined by the polarity of the preformed ions in solution: Acidic molecules form negative ions in high pH solution, and basic molecules form positive ions in low pH solution.
-A positively charged ESI needle is used to generate positive ions and a negatively charged needle is used to generate negative ions.
+You can use the ESI source in either positive or negative ion polarity mode.
+The ion polarity mode is determined by the polarity of the ions in solution: acidic molecules form negative ions in high pH solution and basic molecules form positive ions in low pH solution.
+The ESI needle may be either positively or negatively charged.
+When it is positively charged it generates positive ions.
+When it is negatively charged it generates negative ions.